 The Park prints out/displays maps for a number of different sightseeing walks, of varying lengths, that can be undertaken starting from either entrance – who’s tough enough for the 8 hour sightseeing walk?!
 Take a look at one of the ‘visiting programmes‘ if you want to be guided through the park.

 In answer to a question we sometimes receive – no swimming (or any other kind of water activity) is allowed anywhere in the Park.
 Plitvice’s wonderfully clear waters need to be kept that way!

 Exploring the Plitvice Lakes National Park – Entrance 1

 There’s of course stunning scenery almost everywhere you turn in the Park – but for amongst the best photo opportunities (looking down on the lakes and waterfalls from up high – as seen below) it’s entrance 1 that you want to head to.

-Head back the way you came (but not back to the entrance yet) to explore more of the wooden walkways that stretch out over the lakes.
+Head back the way you came, but not back to the entrance yet.
+Now you can explore more of the wooden walkways that stretch out over the lakes.